department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/research-and-discovery-1.md

 #
 ---

-### What is Research + Discovery?
+### What is the *Research + Discovery* phase?

 It's tempting to start brainstorming solutions right away based on your understanding of your project.
-Doing that leads to a solution-focused design process in which your team's primary question is: How do we build the solution?
+Doing that leads to a solution-focused design process in which your team's primary question is: *How do we build the solution?*

-Instead focus on a user-centered design process in which your team's primary questions are: Who are the potential users of my service, and how can we design a service that meets their needs?
+Instead focus on a user-centered design process in which your team's primary questions are: *Who are the potential users of my service, and how can we design a service that meets their needs?*

-Your goal in the Research + Discovery phase is to **learn about real users and identify the problem(s) your service could solve for them**.
+Your goal in the *Research + Discovery* phase is to **learn about real users and identify the problem(s) your service could solve for them**.
 The best way to do this is to [talk to real users]({{ site.baseurl}}/resources/user-research).
 Go out and find people who will be using the service.
 Talk to them, observe them, and learn what they need and want.

 <hr>

-### Planning for Research and Discovery
+### Planning

 {% include phase-planning.html phase="Research and Discovery" %}